 Managed Care Vs. Indemnity

 There are two classifications of dental plans in Ohio.
 "Managed Care" utilizes networks of dentists, specialists and oral surgeons, the same way health networks group doctors and hospitals together.
 The service you receive is priced in advance at a pre-arranged rate.
+Often, larger discounts are provided for major extractions root canals, and crowns.

 For example, while the cost of a tooth extraction might be $120 for someone without coverage, when you utilize a network provider, the cost might reduce to $90.
 Or perhaps even $60 or $70.
 It makes a big difference!